 Application migration software re-platforms your applications, migrating them to a new runtime platform.
 Making minimal changes to code to adapt to the new platform, it recompiles your existing legacy applications, migrates your data to one of many supported modern database platforms, and ensures that everything works.
 The end-user experience doesn’t change.
 Everything functions as it did before, but in an open, distributed environment.
 This alternative is so much less risky than if you rewrote applications that have been developed and enhanced over a period of decades.

 Want more details about System z, unsupported legacy apps, and application migration software?
-Check out our “Mainframe at a Crossroads” eBook.
+Check out our “Mainframe at a Crossroads” whitepaper.

 If you choose the right application migration software, you aren’t even locked into one migration methodology.
 You can choose re-platforming, refactoring, re-architecting, or any combination of these.
 Re-platforming is the most cost-effective and lowest risk method for migrating your mission-critical legacy applications.
 Refactoring, which modernizes outdated or unsupported applications that are not easy to migrate while preserving the original logic.
 Re-architecting is the automated transformation of legacy applications into a modern Java microservices architecture.
 It is often done after a re-platforming effort or together with one.